skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **nrescale** *(integer)* - Default: *20*

-  This argument specifies the period to rescale velocities, that is, the velocities are rescaled at each **nrescale** step.
+  This argument specifies the period to rescale the velocities, that is, the velocities are rescaled at each **nrescale** step.

 Rescale2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:class:`Rescale2` thermostat rescales the velocities when the difference between current temperature and the target temperature is beyond a specified threshold.
+:class:`Rescale2` thermostat rescales the velocities when the difference between the current temperature and the target temperature is beyond a specified threshold.
 The temperature difference threshold can be specified.

 +------------------+----------------------------------------------------+-----------+